 Instead, it is difficult to extract meaningful data from valuation trends, except for pointing out that most acquisitions are under $ 10 million, apart for few acquisitions of retail (Profi Rom Food), eMag, and TotalSoft (IT services).
 EV/Revenue values are mostly just under 1x, revealing low valuations also in cases of healthy profits.

-This of course, does not take into account all the transactions with missing financial data, or the companies that have relocated to capital-rich cities, but it confirms a few points that characterises Romanian companies and where value should be built in the private sector:
+This of course, does not take into account all the transactions with missing financial data, or the companies that have relocated to capital-rich cities, but it confirms a few points that characterise Romanian companies and where value should be built in the private sector:

 - Additional expertise needed for the international commercialisation of products